-Think a mobile responsive website doesn’t matter?
+Think a responsive website doesn’t matter?
 If you have been experiencing frustration and e-commerce traffic seems to fall flat, perhaps it’s because you are not capturing the attention of the mobile device market.
-Just take a look at what happened in the world of mobile devices in 2016:
+Just take a look at what happened in the world of devices in 2016:

 - 51%: The percentage of time spent by users engaged with mobile digital media, outpacing the 42% spent surfing the web on a desktop.